Degree in Journalism students having an outdoor workshop

 Note: All senior-level courses require completion of at least one prerequisite course at the 200-level; students must attain a minimum grade of “B-” in the prerequisite course in order to progress to a senior-level course in the same genre.

-Note: Required courses applied to the Journalism Minor may not also be applied to another Major or Minor.
+Note: Required credits applied to the Journalism Minor may not also be applied to another Major or Minor.

-Select a minimum of six credits (two courses) from the following list:
+Select a minimum of nine credits (three courses) from the following list:

-Select a minimum of six credits (two courses) from the following list:
+Select a minimum of nine credits (three courses) from the following list:

 CREW 200 - (Intermediate Journalism)